Education

 • Discuss Components: Explain the different parts of the car and their functions as you build.

 Through this activity, you can introduce concepts of vehicles that help keep it running smoothing, such as regularly changing oil to keep the car running smoothly.
-Explain how oil lubricates the engine, reduces friction, and prevents wear and tear.
+Explain how oil actually lubricates the engine, reduces friction and prevents wear and tear.

 Simple Science Experiments

-Science experiments are a fantastic way to make learning interactive and fun.
-Here are a few easy experiments that you can do at home:
+Science experiments are a great method of making learning exciting and fun.
+Here are some very simple experiments you can do at home:

 Baking Soda and Vinegar Volcano

-This classic experiment teaches children about chemical reactions.
+This is a classic experiment showing kids about chemical reaction.

 Materials Needed: